-Overview:
+Session Overview:

-The first session of the group is an important introduction to what group members can expect over the next several weeks and to how the group will function.
-Members often arrive to the group with little previous experience with groups or therapy.
+The first session of the group is an important introduction to what group members can expect in the upcoming weeks and to how the group will function.
+Members often arrive to the group with little previous experience with group therapy.
 They may be apprehensive about the expectations of the group or simply unclear about what is going to take place.
+This may also be one of their first services at the program.
 It is important for group leaders to use the first session to clarify to group members what will take place during the group sessions (e.g. clients may be interrupted for time and safety) and also to provide an opportunity for group members to ask questions.

-Introductions: Group Leaders and Participants After the arrival of all the members of the group, leaders begin by introducing themselves (and the interpreter).
-Leaders explain to group members what their position at the clinic is, as well as some other information about themselves that they feel comfortable sharing (how long they have been working at the clinic, where they were born, something they like about the area, etc.).
+1. Introductions: Group Leaders and Participants

+Leaders begin by introducing themselves (and the interpreter).
+Leaders explain their position at the clinic, as well as some other information about themselves that they feel comfortable sharing (how long they have been working at the clinic, where they were born, something they like about the area, etc.).
 Consistent with standard therapeutic practice, the decision about what personal information to share during the first session as a group leader should be recognized as very important, and should be discussed beforehand between the co-leaders and their supervisor.

 For example, a decision to disclose part of one's personal identity may not feel comfortable for some clinicians.
-On the other hand, the recommendation that group leaders share some kind of "ice-breaking" information with the group comes from the authors' experience that such sharing indicates to group members, some of whom may be uneasy about the group format, that the co-leaders will be active members of the group and not passive observers and/or authorities.
+On the other hand, the recommendation that group leaders share some kind of "ice-breaking" information with the group comes from the authors' experience that such sharing indicates to group members, some of whom may be uneasy about the group format, that the coleaders will be active members of the group and not passive observers and/or authorities.
 For individuals with a torture history, this experience of mutuality-however simple-may be tremendously reassuring.

 After a brief introduction, co-leaders indicate that they will talk later about the group's format, but that first they would like individuals to introduce themselves.
-Here, too, is an important clinical moment, in that leaders may find that some members immediately want to share something about their trauma history while others do not.
+Here, too, is an important clinical moment, in that leaders may find that some members immediately want to share something about their trauma history while others are uncomfortable sharing more than their name.
 Leaders need to be able to find a balance between welcoming people to share personal information while not opening the group members up to a premature level of disclosure.
 It is critical that group leaders recognize the potential for group members to feel overwhelmed or secondarily traumatized by other members' stories.
 In addition, group leaders must be aware of group members' potential to "spill" traumatic material-that is, narrate traumatic memories in ways that indicate that the individual has not integrated their trauma experience.
 This can take a number of forms-members speaking in a dull, flat, rote presentation about deeply disturbing events, members becoming excessively emotional or out of control, or members being unable to stop giving details about their traumatic experience.
 If group leaders believe that a member is "spilling" in a non-therapeutic way, it is essential that they intervene in a supportive and normative way.
-For example, it is appropriate to say, to share their experiences, but we also want you all to know that you don't have to share anything that you are not comfortable with.
+For example, it is appropriate to say,

 I hear that you are sharing many difficult memories with the group.
 It is clear how painful that must be for you.
-Over the course of this group, others may also want
+Over the course of this group, others may also want to share their experiences, but we also want you all to know that you don't have to share anything that you are not comfortable with.